 After visiting 70 countries, 50 US states, and 7 continents, we have bought and tested dozens of products and gadgets designed to make life on the road a little more comfortable.

-This travel shop showcases our very favorite items: they are the products we take with us every time we travel for work or vacation.
-Before you pack your next suitcase, take a look at this list and consider stocking up on some of our favorite travel tech items, luggage, and accessories!
+We created this travel shop to showcase our very favorite items: they are the products we enjoy and take with us on work trips or vacations.
+Before you pack your next suitcase, take a look at this list and consider stocking up on a few of these items!

-For day trips and shorter excursions, we love this lightweight LL Bean backpack.
+For day trips and shorter excursions, we love this Osprey backpack.
 It’s spacious and comfortable thanks to its padded straps, and while it doesn’t claim to be water resistant it regularly keeps our things dry if we get caught in the rain.
 We can usually carry our DSLR camera, a few water bottles, and some snacks, and we still have room for souvenirs or other items we pick up along the way.
-It also packs into itself and fits easily in our luggage.
+It’s lightweight and it fits easily in our luggage.

 Waterproof Roll Top Dry Compression Bag with Waterproof Phone Case

 We bought this dry bag for our trip to Antarctica to ensure our camera and phones weren’t destroyed getting in and out of zodiacs.
 Just about everyone on our trip had one, and they really get the job done.
 A nice bonus is that this dry pack comes with a waterproof cell phone bag, and you can easily use the phone while it’s in the bag to ensure you have maximum protection.